downingtim/LSDV_pangenomics/README.md

 ## Overview

-The LSDV Integrated Variant Calling Pipeline is a comprehensive bioinformatics workflow designed for analyzing Lumpy Skin Disease Virus (LSDV) sequencing data.
-This pipeline supports three different read mapping approaches and multiple reference genome configurations, providing researchers with flexible options for variant discovery and genomic analysis.
+The LSDV pangenome variation graph (PVG) analysis is a set of workflows designed for analyzing Lumpy Skin Disease Virus (LSDV) sequencing libraries using PVG-based approaches.
+This supports three different read mapping approaches and multiple reference genome configurations, providing researchers with flexible options for variant discovery and genomic analysis.

 ### Key Features